top of page

 Why is the Asian Hornet a Problem?

-The Asian hornet is a highly effective non-native predator and our existing ecosystems have not had the time to adjust to this species.
+The yellow-legged Asian hornet is a highly effective non-native predator and our existing ecosystems have not had the time to adjust to this species.

 The Asian hornet has a voracious appetite for some beneficial pollinators, particularly bees, moths and butterflies.
 British pollinators are already under stress due to a loss of habitat, increased use of pesticides and changes in the climate.
 The Asian hornet poses a significant new and additional threat to native British insect populations.
 Insects are a vital resource of food, and their loss affects many other species throughout the food chain.